ProteinsWebTeam/interpro-docs/README.rst

 How to Contribute
 *****************

-Please get in touch with us at pfam-help@ebi.ac.uk with details of how you'd like to help and we'll get back to you.
+Please get in touch with us at interpro-help@ebi.ac.uk with details of how you'd like to help and we'll get back to you.

 *******
 Contact
 *******

-pfam-help@ebi.ac.uk
+interpro-help@ebi.ac.uk